 Jim has spent most of his career putting together ideas, people, and money; identifying, nurturing, and marketing talent; and creating projects that make a difference.
-Before establishing his own agency in 1989, he spent almost a decade as Vice President at the Bank Street College of Education in New York City, where he developed a wide range of book, magazine, audio, video, and software products.
+Before establishing his own agency in 1989, he taught at Wellesley College and spent almost a decade as Vice President at the Bank Street College of Education in New York City, where he developed a wide range of book, magazine, audio, video, and software products.
 He thinks of being an agent as a “continuing liberal arts education,” an opportunity to engage with experts and thought leaders in a wide variety of fields and help shape their work to reach the broadest possible audience.

-Jim knows firsthand what it’s like to be an author –- in print and digital media -- and what it takes to promote a creative work.
-He has written seven books and over100 articles for popular and professional magazines.
+Jim knows firsthand what it’s like to be an author –- in print and digital media — and what it takes to promote a creative work.
+He has written seven books and over 100 articles for popular and professional magazines.
 His productivity program, ForComment, was runner-up for the Software Publishing Association’s Most Innovative Product in 1986.
 A few years later he created and was executive producer for a two hour PBS show, Fatherhood USA.
 Jim has appeared on most of the major television and radio shows, including Today, Good Morning America, and Oprah.

 Jim’s non-profit work as founding director of The Fatherhood Project®, now based at the Families and Work Institute in New York City, has won national recognition.
 In 1984, Esquire magazine selected Jim as one of the “men and women under 40 who are changing America.”
 In 1997, Working Mother magazine selected him as one of the “top 25 men in America who make a difference in the lives of working mothers.”
 In 1998, The Wall Street Journal selected Jim’s Working Fathers: New Strategies for Balancing Work and Family, as one of the best work-life books of the year.
 He served as a consultant to Vice President Al Gore in developing the bi-partisan federal fatherhood initiative.

-Jim acquires and develops projects in a broad range of areas, including business, science, narrative non-fiction, social and political issues, psychology, health, spirituality, parenting, and more.
+Jim acquires and develops projects in a broad range of areas, including business, science, narrative non-fiction, memoir, social and political issues, psychology, health, spirituality, parenting, and more.
 He loves his work!